hashicorp/terraform-website/content/source/docs/cloud/workspaces/settings.html.md

 This page includes two buttons:

 - "Queue destroy Plan"
-- "Delete from Terraform Enterprise"
+- "Delete from Terraform Cloud"

 In almost all cases, you should perform both actions in that order when destroying a workspace.